Tigrou59/Python-Docker/README.md

     1 2 3 5 8 13 21 34 55 89 144 233 377 610

-*For keep the persistant datas under the Docker volume, keep in mind that we must down the service with the command below (without the option -v, else this would delete the named volume)*
+> For keep the persistant datas under the Docker volume, keep in mind that we must down the service with the command below (without the option -v, else this would delete the named volume)

 docker-compose down

     Removing compose_slim-python_run_22082e300e08 ... done
     Removing network compose_default

+> Now we can verify that the datas "in our case, the file fibonacci.py" is always present under the volume Docker

+*I list only the directory inspected above with the command "docker volume inspect"

+    ll `docker volume inspect -f {{'.Mountpoint'}} compose_PythonVol` total 12
+    drwxr-xr-x 2 root root 4096 févr.
+17 22:03 ./
+    drwxr-xr-x 3 root root 4096 févr.
+17 21:53 ../
+    -rwxr-xr-x 1 root root  158 févr.
+17 22:03 fibonacci.py*